fmkeir/CarcaCodeClan-tile-api/README.md

 [Check out the API](https://carcacodeclan-tile-api.fraserkeir.com) | [Front-end repo](https://github.com/fmkeir/CarcaCodeClan)

 This API was created to host and share the game tiles created for the Vue.js game: [Carcassonne clone](https://carcacodeclan.fraserkeir.com).
-The github repo for that project can be found [here](https://www.github.com/fmkeir/CarcaCodeClan).

 The API was built with Ruby, Sinatra, and PostgreSQL using RESTful routes (GET and SHOW).
 The tiles are added to the database using a server side seeds file.
 Shown below is the output for a GET request containing the 72 tiles in the base game with a few example tiles.